shabiel/M-Web-Server/doc/packaging.md

  * Commit and push
  * git tag the new version number; and git push --tags
  * Attach code to the new version in releases.
- * Test on GT.M and Cache
+ * Test on YottaDB and Cache